asadatik/asadatik/README.md

 <div align="center">

-### 🎯 Goals for 2024
+### 🎯 Goals for 2025
-- Master Next.js
-- Contribute to open source projects
-- Build a full-stack project
+- Become a Full-Stack Developer
-- Improve UI/UX design skills

 ---
 ### Thank you for visiting my profile! 🙏